mlflow/mlflow/docs/source/pipelines.rst

 Pipelines are structured as git repositories with a standardized directory hierarchy.
 The following example provides an overview of the pipeline repository structure.
 It is adapted from the
-|MLflow Recipe Regression Example repository|.
+|MLflow Recipes Regression Example repository|.

 ::